The Poem “THE EAGLE” By Alfred Tennyson

 Ans.
 The poet Alfred Lord Tennyson uses strong visual imagery to make the eagle and its surroundings come alive in the reader’s mind.
 Phrases like “He clasps the crag with crooked hands” and “Ring’d with the azure world” help us picture the eagle gripping a rocky mountain and standing against the bright blue sky.
 The image of the “wrinkled sea beneath him crawls” shows the great height of the eagle’s position.
 Finally, the line “like a thunderbolt he falls” creates a powerful image of sudden movement and energy.
 This use of imagery makes the poem short yet very expressive.

 Q4.
-What does the eagle symbolize in the poem, and how does the poet highlight its qualities?
+What does the eagle symbolize in the poem "The Eagle" By Alfred Tennyson, and how does the poet highlight its qualities?

 Ans.
 The eagle in the poem symbolizes power, freedom, courage, and majesty.
 The poet highlights these qualities by describing how the bird lives high above the earth, close to the sun, far from human life.
 Its lonely and powerful position shows independence and strength.
 The eagle’s calm observation of the sea below represents wisdom and control, while its sudden fall “like a thunderbolt” symbolizes its unmatched speed and force.
 Through these descriptions, Tennyson shows the eagle as a representation of nature’s royal beauty and strength.

-9. MCQs on “The Eagle” by Alfred Lord Tennyson
+9. MCQs from the poem “The Eagle” by Alfred Lord Tennyson

 1. Who wrote the poem “The Eagle”?